Custom Dental Crowns

 Find the Right Crown for You

 The right dental crown can restore your toooth and make your smile whole again.
 To learn more, call Columbia Dental & Orthodontics in East Dallas, TX today at (214) 827-8000.
-We’re open every Sunday by appointment only, and we proudly serve patients from around the DFW area, including Dallas, Mesquite, Oak Cliff, Garland, and all surrounding communities.
+We proudly serve patients from around the DFW area, including Dallas, Mesquite, Oak Cliff, Garland, and all surrounding communities.